 First, create a new writer account by filling out our simple form.
-You will receive an email with instructions to log into your account and complete your application.
+You will receive an email with instructions to log into your account and complete your signup.

 Give yourself 20-40 minutes to complete.

-No. There are no fees to sign up and take writing jobs.
+No. There are no fees to sign up or use your account.

-Your writing sample will be reviewed by an editor and you will be assigned an initial rating of 2-5 stars (5 being the highest).
+Your writing sample will be reviewed and you will be assigned an initial rating of 2-5 stars (5 being the highest).
 All unique writing samples will also be published on YoExpert so that you can demonstrate your expertise to potential clients.
-Previously-written samples will not be published on Yoexpert.
+Previously-written samples will not be published on YoExpert.

 YoExpert is our answer site, where readers can ask questions and get answers from experts in various knowledge categories.

-As stated during the application process and in the writer agreement, we post all initial unique writing samples on the YoExpert website.
+As stated during the signup process and in the Writer Terms of Service, we post all initial unique writing samples on the YoExpert website.
 This is done so that clients can see a unique sample of your work and to prove that you really do have deep knowledge of that topic.

 There are several ways to make your Public Profile more effective:

 Your bio.
 Clients often search for writers using keywords found in the writer bio, so this should include all relevant keywords and information about your experience, interests and qualifications.
 Include your strongest assets in the first couple of sentences.